 The scholars who promoted the new independent association were G. Butterworth and S. Jackson, respectively from the universities of Stirling and Groningen.
 There was a great discussion on whether it was the case to found a more local association or remaining part of the ISSBD; some scholars stressed the benefits, others the limitations of becoming too provincial.
-In 1997 George Butterworth succeeded in institutionalizing the European Society for Developmental Psychology as a separate autonomous organization (this happened at the end of the Rennes Conference).
-George Butterworth became and remained President until he passed away in 2000.
-His followers were Sandy Jackson, Michel Deleau, Willem Koops and Christiane Spiel.
+It was during the period 1994-95 that Georges Butterworth and Sandy jackson filed the by-laws and regulations in the framework of British « Charities ».
+They also opened a bank account.
+This happened at the time of the Krakow Conference in 1995.
+In 1997 George Butterworth succeeded in institutionalizing the European Society for Developmental Psychology as a separate autonomous organization (this happened at the end of the Rennes Conference 1995).
+George Butterworth became and remained president until he passed away in 2000.
+His followers were Michel Deleau, Willem Koops and Christiane Spiel.
 Under the presidency of his follower Maria Jose Rodrigo, the name of the Society had to be changed into European Association of Developmental Psychology.
-By changing the name the Association could be moved to the Netherlands and be based on Dutch law, which implies very friendly regulations for international Associations.
+By changing the name the Association could be moved to the Netherlands and be based on Dutch law, which implies very friendly regulations for international associations.

 From the constitution act, the objective of the Association is the advancement throughout Europe of research and education into developmental psychology for the public benefit.

 “In furtherance of this objective the Association aims to promote the following actions:

 a) to stimulate, support or conduct research on human development in the European context;

 b) to promote scholarships and appropriate publications in this field;

 d) to foster links with other national and international organizations with similar aims;

 e) to further the European Journal of Developmental Psychology and an internet site;